Mesophyte

-Mesophytes are terrestrial plants which are neither adapted to particularly dry nor particularly wet environments.
+Mesophytes are terrestrial plants which are adapted to neither particularly dry nor particularly wet environments.
 An example of a mesophytic habitat would be a rural temperate meadow, which might contain goldenrod, clover, oxeye daisy, and Rosa multiflora.
 Mesophytes prefer soil and air of moderate humidity and avoid soil with standing water or containing a great abundance of salts.
 They make up the largest ecological group of terrestrial plants, and usually grow under moderate to hot and humid climatic regions.

 Morphological adaptations

 Mesophytes do not have any specific morphological adaptations.
 They usually have broad, flat and green leaves; an extensive fibrous root system to absorb water; and the ability to develop perennating organs such as corms, rhizomes and bulbs to store food and water for use during drought.

 Anatomical adaptations

 Mesophytes do not have any special internal structure.
 Epidermis is single layered usually with obvious stomata.
 Opening or closing of stomata is related to water availability.
 In sufficient supply of water stromata remain open while in limited supply of water stomata are closed to prevent excessive transpiration leading to wilting.